TL;DR

-If consulting is the career path you’re planning to embark on after you graduate from business school, you’ve probably already heard of the MBB consulting firms.
+If consulting is the career path you’re planning to embark upon after you graduate from business school, you’ve probably already heard of the MBB consulting firms.

 McKinsey & Company, Bain & Company, and Boston Consulting Group—also referred to as the Big Three—are renowned recruiters of business school graduates across the globe, ranking among the companies that hire the most MBAs each year.

-In 2024, starting salaries for MBA graduates who land consulting roles with one of the Big Three firms typically exceed $190,000.
-For those who enter the firms after completing a Masters degree, salaries average at more than $110,000.
+In 2024, starting salaries for MBA graduates who landed consulting roles with one of the Big Three firms typically exceeded $190,000.
+For those who entered the firms after completing a master's degree, salaries averaged at more than $110,000.

 It’s a top career path for myriad other reasons, with opportunities to work on challenging projects for high profile clients and make a real impact.